-Let’s compare how both the providers handle their instances i.e., their virtual machines.
-For virtual machines, Google cloud uses KVM while AWS EC2 uses Xen.
-Both the technologies offer predefined configurations with a specified amount of network, RAM, and virtual CPU.
-However, Amazon EC2 refers to them as instance types while Google Compute Engine refers to them as machine types.
+Let’s compare how both providers handle their instances, i.e., their virtual machines.
+For virtual machines, Google Cloud uses KVM, while AWS EC2 uses Xen.
+Both technologies offer predefined configurations with a specified amount of network, RAM, and virtual CPU.
+However, Amazon EC2 refers to them as instance types, while Google Compute Engine refers to them as machine types.

 With AWS EC2, you can equip up to 3,904 GB of RAM and 128 vCPUs.
 For Google Compute Engine instances, you can equip 3,844 GB of RAM and 160 vCPUs.
-Google Cloud also allows departing from the predefined configuration and customizing your RAM and CPU resources for fitting your workload.
-There are other types including AWS EC2 Spot Instances and Google Cloud Preemptible VMs.
+Google Cloud also allows departing from the predefined configuration and customizing your RAM and CPU resources to fit your workload.
+There are other types, including AWS EC2 Spot Instances and Google Cloud Preemptible VMs.

-This is a very important consideration as it will directly impact the performance of your applications like max IOP per instance/volume, expected throughput (IO), and the ability of bursting capacity for short times.
+This is a very important consideration as it will directly impact the performance of your applications, like max IOP per instance/volume, expected throughput (IO), and the ability to burst capacity for short times.
 When comparing AWS and Google, there are two types of primary storage that need to be considered: object storage and block storage.

 Block storage is the virtual disk volume that is used in conjunction with cloud-based virtual machines.
 AWS EC2 provides this with its Elastic Block Store (EBS) while Google Compute engine uses persistent disks.

-Object Storage, also known as distributed object storage, are hosted services used to store and access a large number of blobs or binary data.
-Google Compute Engine uses Google Cloud Storage to provide this service while AWS uses the S3 service for this.
+Object Storage, also known as distributed object storage, is hosted services used to store and access a large number of blobs or binary data.
+Google Compute Engine uses Google Cloud Storage to provide this service, while AWS uses the S3 service for this.

-Both the providers use different partners and networks for interconnecting their data centers and delivering content to end users via ISPs.
-For accomplishing this, different products are used.
+Both providers use different partners and networks for interconnecting their data centers and delivering content to end users via ISPs.
+To accomplish this, different products are used.

 When it comes to Google Compute Engine instances, the achievable network capacity is based on your VM’s CPUs quantity.
 For peak performance, every core is provided with a 2 Gbits/second cap.
 Every core increases the network capabilities to a maximum of 16 Gbps for every virtual machine.